toltalchaos/shop-os/README.md

 - Bug on product card focus element when in edit mode

-## TODO:
+## TODO

 - Manage product images (Blob or binary for uploads?)
 - add error handling for all external calls - any failures prevent or roll back the action
   - site data
   - products
   - orders
   - auth
   - emails
 - add discount code creation logic
   - one time codes and forever use codes
 - Implement database data versioning/application version tagging for later releases
   - version category in DB + release version in some global setting somewhere
   - check the versions to match, if not match update the DB data to work where needed
 - update readme to reflect values of data integrity, free use, and open code
   - update footer to reflect the same

 - improve emails to be more well formatted

 ### Documentation on Setup

 - Creation of ENV file
   - Gmail emailer instructions (turn on 2FA, get the password, enter account email and app password in .env)
   - Firestore settings (manager account, shopper account, tokens for .env)
 - deployment
   - with firebase, download repo
   - install firebase tools (NPM)
   - `firebase login`
   - `firebase init` - git ignore all firebase content.
     - select the build folder for deployment
     - SPA setting? -
     - move files around/fill BUILD output
     - `firebase serve`
   - `firebase deploy`

 create RTDB with the following rule modified for the admin only allowing reading and writes from the admin and user profile in this app.

+---

+we want the users to be able to GET all the data, we want the users to be able to write(create) new orders, and subsequently update the products (but not delete)

+we want the admin to only be able to read and write to the site_data portion admin should have full read and write access to everything

 ```
 {
   "rules": {